 However the overall net charge density is very close for the two processes.
 Thus it can be concluded that CdTe has similar level of doping with a reduced amount of Cu, if introduced with chlorine carrier, compared to the 2 nm thick copper layer deposited by evaporation.

-In order to identify the nature of the different defects seen by CV-DLCP measurements and to understand what happens when copper is introduced in CdTe bounded to chlorine, admittance spectroscopy analysis were performed on Cu and CuCl2 samples.
-AS measurements allow to estimate the activation energy (Ea) and cross section (σa) of the dominant traps above the valence band and identify the nature of the defects (see figure 7 and table III).
+In order to identify the nature of the different defects seen by CV-DLCP measurements and to understand what happens when copper is introduced in CdTe bounded to chlorine, admittance spectroscopy analysis were performed on VE-Cu and CuCl2 samples.
+AS measurements allow to estimate the activation energy (Ea) and cross section (σa) of the dominant traps above the valence band and identify the nature of the defects (see figure 6 and table III).